mpaclarke/NGramBuilder/README.md

 # NGramBuilder
-This project was for a college assignment for a module that introduced the student to Object-Oriented Programming.
-The module taught Java as the primary language.
+This project was developed for a college assignment.
+The module taught an introduction to object-oriented programming through Java.

 Notes about the assignment.
   - The student was required to program an n-gram frequency builder.